QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 and real-time network traffic data.
 It may also be triggered by the network operator actively inputting the network optimization intent.

-Based on the analysis of netork data and user's intent (if any), AI Agent proposes network optimization strategies.
+Based on the analysis of network data and user's intent (if any), AI Agent proposes network optimization strategies.
 For instance, once the network congestion sometime in the future is predicted, it may proactively optimize the network configuration, or suggest scaling up to meet specific demands.